williamsousab/Winning-Space-Race-with-Data-Science/README.md

 6. Orbit type against the Pay load mass.

-7. launch success yearly trend.
+7. Launch success yearly trend.

 ### To see the code and step by step process of EDA with Data Visualization [CLICK HERE](https://github.com/GaurabKundu1/IBM-Data-Science-Professional-Certificate-Capstone-Project-Winning-Space-Race-With-Data-Science/blob/main/Week%202/Exploratory%20Analysis%20Using%20Pandas%20and%20Matplotlib/jupyter-labs-eda-dataviz.ipynb)